AlexOrlek/ATCG/README.md

 git clone https://github.com/AlexOrlek/ATCG.git
 cd ATCG
 ```
+You should find the atcg.py executable script within the repository directory.
+If you add the path of this directory to your [$PATH variable](https://www.computerhope.com/issues/ch001647.htm), then ATCG can be run by calling `atcg.py [_arguments_...]` from any directory location.
+Note also that ATCG expects the tools listed in [Requirements](#Requirements) to be available in your $PATH variable.

 # Input

 Sequences are provided in FASTA format, a flexibly-defined format comprising header lines (prefixed by ">") and sequences.
 Here, we follow the common convention where the header line is permitted to have two parts, separated by a space: the identifier and an optional comment after the first space.
 Information in the header identifier must be delineated using vertical bar(s) "|" and adhere to the format: `unit of analysis|subunit`.
 The `subunit` is only necessary when indicating affiliation of e.g. contigs with genomes, or of bacterial plasmids with bacterial isolates.